nakidai/petthecord/README.md

 --
 This is a Web API for petting any user you know which has avatar

+## Setup
+Create some discord application (it is needed for getting discord user's avatar) and put its token to `PETTHECORD_TOKEN` env var or write it to file and create `PETTHECORD_TOKEN_FILE` env var with the path of the file with the token.
+Other help is desribed in the `--help`.

 ## Usage
 `https://example.com/<UserID>.gif` will return you gif that specified user.